 - How do I enrol my iButton or set my CASLab password?

 What is my CASLab username and password?

 CASLab accounts use your Queen’s NetID for your login, your password must be set using the CASLab Account Management tool.

 CASLab is series of computer labs hosted and maintained by the School of Computing, with a satellite lab in Jeffrey Hall managed by Queen’s ITS.
 It is a space for students taking CISC, COMP, COCA, and COGS courses to do their assignment work.

 How do I discover my Queen’s NetID and password?

 General information about NetID can be found on the Queen’s NetID Information page.
-To activate your NetID, go to the registration page, after which the password can be changed here.
+To activate your NetID, go to the registration page, after which the password can be changed by following the instructions here.
 You will need your student number handy.

 Access to CASLab teaching facilities in Goodwin Hall 230, 248, and Walter Light Hall room 310 is granted through the use of iButtons. iButtons are available for a small fee ($2-$3) at the Campus Bookstore.
 Enrollment can be done at the door of any lab by going to the CASLab Account Management tool on your mobile device or laptop.

 CASLab passwords can be changed using the CASLab Account Management tool.
 You need your Queen’s NetID to log in.